CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Its surface is unnaturally smooth and covered in a fine, iridescent shine.
 Underneath the smooth surface, one searches for depth and color in vain.
 It is as though the void itself was being contained by that iridescent shell.

 Abyssalite is a hard and brittle mineral, prone to shattering if too much force is applied.
 This makes it difficult to shape.
+It is also fairly heavy, which makes it difficult to lug large amounts of it around.

+A decent-sized Abyssalite chunk has a weight of three.
+It grants one greater [spell intensity](#spell-intensity), but without costing any [exhaustion](#exhaustion).

 ### Amberite
 As magic is amplified by [Abyssalite](#abyssalite), its antithesis is called **Amberite**, a metal which dulls the effects of magic and slows any magic flow nearby it.
 The material is also known to affect magic creatures and can cause great pain in magic-users.